+GENERAL INSTRUCTIONS

-GENERAL INSTRUCTIONS FILING FORM 511
+FILING FORM 510

-The Maryland Form 511 must be filed electronically if the passthrough entity has generated a business tax credit from Form 500CR or a Heritage Structure Rehabilitation Tax Credit from Form 502S to pass on to its members.
+The Maryland Form 510 must be filed electronically if the passthrough entity has generated a business tax credit from Form 500CR or a Heritage Structure Rehabilitation Tax Credit from Form 502S to pass on to its members.

-Purpose of Form Form 511 is used by an Electing PTE to file an income tax return for a specific tax year or period and to remit Electing PTE tax paid on all members' distributive or pro rata shares of income.
-The term "pass-through entity" includes partnerships as defined in Internal Revenue Code (IRC) Section 761, S corporations as defined in IRC Sections 1361 and 1362, limited liability companies (LLC) as defined in Maryland Corporations and Associations Article, Section 4A-101 and business trusts as defined in Maryland Corporations and Associations Article, Section 12-101.
+Purpose of Form Form 510 is used by a pass-through entity (PTE) to file an information income tax return for a specific tax year or period and to remit PTE nonresident taxes.
+The term "pass-through entity" includes partnerships as defined in Internal Revenue Code (IRC) Section 761, S corporations as defined in IRC Sections 1361 and 1362, limited liability companies (LLC) as defined in Maryland Corporations and Associations Article, Section 4A-101 and business trusts as defined in Maryland Corporations Article, Section 12-101.